satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 # 2. Background

-Online job portals such as LinkedIn, Indeed, and Naukri are increasingly being targeted by scammers who post fraudulent job listings.
-These fake postings are often used to steal personal information, demand payments, or carry out identity theft, causing serious harm to job seekers.
-With the rapid growth of online hiring platforms, manually identifying such scams has become difficult and inefficient.
-Many fraudulent postings closely resemble legitimate jobs, making detection even more challenging.
-This project uses Natural Language Processing (NLP), machine learning, and LLM embeddings to automatically identify fraudulent job postings by analyzing both text content and job-related metadata.
+Online job portals such as LinkedIn, Indeed, and Naukri are increasingly targeted by scammers who post fraudulent job listings.
+These fake postings are often designed to steal personal information, demand payments, or commit identity theft, causing financial and emotional harm to job seekers.
+As online recruitment continues to grow, manually identifying such scams has become difficult due to the large volume of job postings and the evolving nature of fraud tactics.

+This project applies Natural Language Processing (NLP), machine learning, and LLM-based embeddings to automatically detect fraudulent job postings by analyzing both textual content and structured metadata, enabling a scalable and effective fraud detection solution.

 ## Why This Problem Matters